PabloSanchi/RAG-GO-Milvus/README.md

 ### Project Purpose

-The primary aim of this project is educational, focusing on applying hexagonal architecture in software development.
+The primary aim of this project is educational, focusing on applying hexagonal architecture in (go)[https://go.dev/].
 This architecture facilitates a modular and maintainable code structure.

 ## TODO
 - [ ] Dynamic schema